davidyakobovitch/data_science_standards/readme.md

 - Which model architecture(s) will you use to solve your problem?
 - How will you validate the model performance?
 7. Model Persistence: Deployment, Training, & Data Pipelines
 - How would your results operate LIVE in a production environment?
+(I.e., Web App, Architecture flow, DAG diagram, end-to-end workflow)
 - What technology stack, what integrations, and which Engineers would you cooperate?
 - Where will you share your results internally or externally to stakeholders through Marketing, Implementation and Deployments?
 - How will you validate your machine learnings with a timeline from development to production?
 How will you generate more data to train?